Homeless family of 4 found dead in parked van in Southern California

 The windows were covered with blankets and a sunshade, the station reported.

-The children were in their pajamas.
+The baby boy and the girl were in their pajamas.

 “Detectives spoke with several witnesses and learned the victims had been living in the van in the general vicinity--often sleeping inside their vehicle at nearby parks and business shopping centers,” police said in a news release.

-The windows were covered with blankets and a sunshade, the station reported.
 A clerk at the CVS store declined to comment early Friday.
 The strip mall — which also has a tea house, shoe store, pizza shop and mobile phone retailer — is located at a busy intersection in the city of 175,000 people about 30 miles southeast of Los Angeles.

 The Associated Press contributed to this report.